Winemaking, Wildfires, and Why The 2020 Vintage Will Be Limited

 As we hold ourselves to the high standard of producing world-class wine, the smoke taint meant that the quality of the available grapes simply did not meet our criteria.
 For this reason, the Seven Apart team decided not to release any 2020 Vintage wines from the Stags Ridge Vineyard this year.
-This includes our Shale, Basalt, and Summit Cabernet Sauvignon.
+This includes our Seven Apart Shale, Seven Apart Basalt, and Seven Apart Summit Cabernet Sauvignon.

 “There are techniques such as microfiltration or reverse osmosis to potentially reduce the smokiness in the wine.
 The problem with that is that you’re likely to change the innate characteristics of the wine so drastically that it becomes a different wine altogether – a risk Andy and the team were not willing to take”, explains Yannick.

 As much as no winemaker wants to see their fruit not live up to its purpose, the caliber of our wine is something we will never compromise on.